 The timing of these fees creates practical problems:Ā

 Upfront payments:Ā Executors may need to cover court filing fees before accessing estate funds.
-For estates withĀ mostĀ wealth tied up in property or a business, cash can be difficult to find.Ā Ā
+For estates withĀ mostĀ wealth tied up in property or a business, cash can be difficult to find.Ā Sometimes the deceased’s bank will allow the executors to access funds for probate costs.
+However, this varies from bank to bank.

-Impact on regional and small firms: FeeĀ hikes disadvantage executors in regional areas, where lawyers often cannot cover the fees on behalf of clients.Ā
+Impact on regional and small firms: Fee hikes disadvantage executors in regional areas, where lawyers often cannot cover the fees on behalf of clients until probate is granted.Ā

-Business disruption:Ā For family businesses, delays in paying fees can stall succession, asset transfers, and tax planning.Ā
+Business disruption: For family businesses, paying fees can mean taking valuable operating capital out of the business.
+In some cases, it can stall succession, asset transfers, and tax planning.Ā

 How families can prepareĀ